2022 SEC Men's Tennis Championship

 In 2000, the SEC changed the determination of its tennis regular season champion to the team with the best winning percentage in conference regular-season dual matches (11 matches).
 The team dual match format continues to provide the SEC Tournament Champion.

 Since 1990 when a separate tournament champion was crowned, nine teams have won the SEC tournament title.
-Georgia has nine, Florida is at five with Ole Miss, Mississippi State and Tennessee each have three.
+Georgia has nine, Florida is at five, Tennessee has four, with Ole Miss and Mississippi State each at three.
 LSU and Texas A&M stand at two apiece while Kentucky and Vanderbilt each have one.